“My music

 As long as you’re in the studio anyway, consider recording an entire

 album.
-There are two very good reasons for this.
+There are two very good reasons to do this.

 2. If you prefer the traditional approach, a record company representative